-1. The regular participation of his family in the Sacred Liturgy.
+1. The regular participation by the family in the Sacred Liturgy, (Holy Mass).

-2. To form them in the ways of faith within the scope of life: in the domestic Church (home and daily life) and through the formal annual formation of parish or parochial school
+2. Form them in the ways of faith within the scope of life: in the domestic Church (home and daily life) and through the formal annual formation of parish or parochial school.

 St. Michael Religious Education (K-5th Grade)